 Lock-ins.
 A time when youth gather to chill, leaders long to chill out, and parents rejoice ‘cause they can chillax’.
 A time when sugar rushes increase, pizza slices decrease…and, of course, a time when the whole world starts to smell like Mountain Dew and corn chips.

 No question, if you’ve ever served in youth ministry, you know what it’s like to love and hate lock-ins; yet, regardless how you feel about them, one thing is for sure: youth show up!
 Thus, how we approach and frame the event is worth discussion.

-Quick note before I continue: while future sources will break down lock-in strategy accordingly to group size, location, and infrastructure, for now, I’m going to focus on four practical points that can help you in your lock-in prep and leading.
+Quick note before I continue: while future resources will break down lock-in strategy accordingly to group size, location, and infrastructure, for now, I’m going to focus on four practical points that can help you in your lock-in prep and leading.

 Let’s dive in, shall we…

 1. Don’t just plan in advance; pray in advance.